Adrián González: 2008

 In the 2008 season, González finished with a .279 average and once again led the Padres with 36 home runs and 119 RBIs.
-He was elected to the 2008 MLB All-Star Game as a reserve.
-He went 1 for 3 with a single and a sacrifice fly, scoring Miguel Tejada of the Houston Astros.
-He won his first Gold Glove Award in 2008 at first base.
-González set career highs in games played (162), home runs (36), RBI (119), runs scored (103), walks (74), and slugging percentage (.510).
+He was elected to the MLB All-Star Game as a reserve.
+In the exhibition, he went 1 for 3 with a single and a sacrifice fly, driving in Miguel Tejada.
+He won his first Gold Glove Award in 2008 at first base and set career highs in games played (162), home runs (36), RBI (119), runs scored (103), walks (74), and slugging percentage (.510).
 He was named the Padres MVP for the second time.

 2009

 González played winter ball in the Mexican Pacific League with the Venados de Mazatlán.
-In the 2009 Caribbean Series, he led his team past the Dominican Republic's Tigres del Licey with a record-setting 3 home runs on February 4.
+In the Caribbean Series, he led his team past the Dominican Republic's Tigres del Licey with a record-setting 3 home runs on February 4.

-González hit 23 homers, leading Major League Baseball in that category through May 2009 despite playing his home games at Petco Park, which Padres statisticians describe as an "extreme pitcher's park."
-On May 18, González was described as being one of the two most underrated players in the National League according to a poll of Major League executives and managers conducted by MLB.com.
-On June 1, González was named the NL Co-Player of the Week for the second time in his career.
+González hit 23 homers, leading the majors in that category through May 2009 despite playing his home games at Petco Park, which Padres statisticians describe as an "extreme pitcher's park."
+On May 18, González was described as being one of the two most underrated players in the National League according to an MLB.com poll of major league executives and managers.
+On June 1, he was named the NL Co-Player of the Week for the second time in his career.
 During that week, González hit four home runs, tallied 10 RBIs, and had a 1.000 slugging percentage.
-González was elected to the 2009 Major League Baseball All-Star Game after voting by fellow players, managers and coaches.
-He subsequently participated in that year's Home Run Derby where he hit two home runs in the first round.
-On August 1, González finished 6-for-6 with three RBI as the Padres topped the Milwaukee Brewers 13–6.
+González was elected to the MLB All-Star Game after voting by fellow players, managers and coaches.
+He subsequently participated in that year's Home Run Derby, where he hit two home runs in the first round.
+On August 1, González batted 6-for-6 with three RBI as the Padres topped the Milwaukee Brewers 13–6.
 González's six hits are the most by any Padre in a nine-inning game.
 Three others have accomplished the feat, but did it in extra-inning contests.
 González hit five singles and a double.

-He led the majors in walks in 2009 with 119 and set a Major League record with eight consecutive multi-walk games, a record which still stands as of 2020.
+He led the majors in walks in 2009 with 119 and set a major league record with eight consecutive multi-walk games, a record which still stands as of 2020.
 He also hit 40 home runs for the first time in his career.
 He was named the Padres team MVP for 2009, his third time honored.